melo/docker-minion/README.md

 # Minion Docker Image

 This Docker image allows you to run a [Minion](https://metacpan.org/pod/Minion) job queue.
+See more details at [https://hub.docker.com/r/melopt/minion]().

 The image provides: